 For its tenth birthday, the original Dishoom on Upper St. Martin’s Lane in Covent Garden was given a head-to-toe makeover evocative of Bombay’s glamorous old cinemas.
-Sip Hoppy Paanch (a foamy mix of Dishoom IPA, whisky and butter syrup) at the cocktail bar while you wait for your table, before tucking into this branch’s unique dish; masala fish griddled in a banana leaf and served to share… VIEW DETAILS
+Sip Hoppy Paanch (a foamy mix of Dishoom IPA, whisky and butter syrup) at the cocktail bar while you wait for your table, before tucking into this branch’s unique dish; masala fish griddled in a banana leaf and served to share…

-Evolving subtly in its East London home, the second Dishoom has a tangibly more bohemian, eccentric feel than its predecessor.
-The bar here takes centre stage with its homemade, Indian-inspired bitters and peach brandy moonshine; and out back there’s a convivial verandah filled with inviting antique sofas, mismatched chairs and an eclectic collection of household clutter… READ MORE
+Evolving subtly in its East London home, the second Dishoom restaurant has a tangibly more bohemian, eccentric feel than its predecessor.
+The bar here takes centre stage with its homemade, Indian-inspired bitters and peach brandy moonshine; and out back there’s a convivial verandah filled with inviting antique sofas, mismatched chairs and an eclectic collection of household clutter…

 Address: 7 Boundary Street, E2 7JE

-Taking inspiration from its station neighbour, the third in the Dishoom family is a vast, multi-storeyed space with the unique aesthetic of an old gentleman’s club housed in an industrial godown (an East Asian warehouse).
-Wood-panelled cocktail bars and relaxed, Colonial-era furnishings are married with ironwork, exposed beams and dimmed, industrial lights, with a basement cocktail bar to kick off the evening… READ MORE
+Taking inspiration from its station neighbour, the third restaurant in the Dishoom family is a vast, multi-storeyed space with the unique aesthetic of an old gentleman’s club housed in an industrial godown (an East Asian warehouse).
+Wood-panelled cocktail bars and relaxed, Colonial-era furnishings are married with ironwork, exposed beams and dimmed, industrial lights, with a basement cocktail bar to kick off the evening…

 Details: 5 Stable Street, N1C 4AB